adiavolo/Comic-Insights-Phase-1-Comic-Extraction/README.md

 ## Usage

 1. **Upload comic images** via the Gradio web interface.
+2. **Upload Character Images and Labels** will be used for OCR processing.
-2. **Extracted text** will be displayed after OCR processing.
+3. **Extracted text** will be displayed after OCR processing.
-3. **AI-generated summaries** will appear after processing with DeepSeek R1.
+4. **AI-generated summaries** will appear after processing with DeepSeek R1.
-4. **Download or copy the transcript and summary** for further use.
+5. **Download or copy the transcript and summary** for further use.

 ## Citation